ddai00bit/HealthBot/README.md

   - Respond to person in a DM
 - Bot executes tasks for person (ex.
 Bot "Would you like to schedule an appointment?" )
 - Population health analytics (ex. time from first sick mention to other people becoming sick)

+## Deploying
+Uses Heroku but is leveraging the Automatic Deploy from Github feature.
+Any commits to the Master branch will automatically go live.